Best restaurant funding companies

-Restaurants get declined more than almost any industry — thin margins, seasonal swings, and high failure rates scare off banks and even some alternative lenders.
-But plenty of lenders specialize in food service and fund restaurants daily.
+Restaurants get declined more than almost any industry — thin margins, seasonal swings, and high failure rates scare off banks and even some alternative funders.
+But plenty of funders specialize in food service and fund restaurants daily.
 The catch is reaching them.
 Here's how restaurant funding actually works.

-A lender's restaurant box might want two years in business, a certain card-sales ratio, or exclude bars and nightclubs entirely.
+A funder's restaurant box might want two years in business, a certain card-sales ratio, or exclude bars and nightclubs entirely.
 Apply to one whose box you don't fit and you're declined — not because your restaurant isn't fundable, but because you knocked on the wrong door.
-The lenders that fund your exact concept exist; you have to reach them.
+The funders that fund your exact concept exist; you have to reach them.

 📦